MoreDocs/moredocs.github.io/_posts/2024-07-04-audio-device-selection-on-ios.md

     }
 }
 ```
 > Note that the order to retrieve the audio devices is important.
-The engine's output node format follows the order of the `AVAudioSessionPortDescription`  inside the `output` array.
+The engine's output node format follows the order of the `AVAudioSessionPortDescription`  inside the [`outputs`](https://developer.apple.com/documentation/avfaudio/avaudiosessionroutedescription/1616552-outputs) array.
 {: .prompt-warning }

 It's then possible to use the `devices` array in a picker so that the user can select a specific device as output.